-If the Project or a portion thereof (including any ancillary structure) is exposed to known or reasonably foreseeable woodland, forest, or grassland fire hazards (as determined by industry accepted natural hazard modeling software), Seller shall establish and maintain sufficient separation to prevent the spread of offsite fire to onsite structures or the spread of fire from onsite structures to adjacent woodland or forest areas.
-For woodland and forest hazards, the separation between the nearest row of Project solar panels and the closest wood line shall be evaluated based on the typical maximum growth of neighboring trees but shall never be less than 150 feet.
-For grassland fire hazards, the separation from the nearest row of Project solar panels to the closest edge of the fire hazard shall be a minimum of 100 feet.
+If the Project or a portion thereof (including any ancillary structure) is exposed to known or reasonably foreseeable woodland, forest, or grassland fire hazards, Seller shall maintain sufficient separation to prevent the spread of offsite fire to onsite structures or of onsite structures to adjacent woodland or forest areas.
+For woodland and forest hazards, the separation between the nearest tower and the closest wood line shall be evaluated based on the typical maximum growth of neighboring trees but shall never be less than 150 feet.
+For grassland fire hazards, the separation from the nearest tower to the closest edge of the fire hazard shall be a minimum of 100 feet.